tim-hardcastle/Epistemology/Isomorphism.md

 (N) : `□⊤` :

-"The evidence shows the truth of any tautology."
+"The evidence shows the truth of a tautology."

 (RM) : if `⊢p → q` then `⊢□p → □q`